bomonike/bomonike.github.io/palantir.md

 ## Functions

- <a target="_blank" href="https://www.palantir.com/docs/foundry/functions/overview/">Functions</a>
+A <a target="_blank" href="https://www.palantir.com/docs/foundry/functions/overview/">Function</a>

-A Function is a piece of code-based logic that takes in input parameters and returns an output.
+is a piece of code-based logic that takes in input parameters and returns an output.
 Functions are natively integrated with the Ontology: they can take objects and object sets as input, read property values of objects, and be used across action types and applications that build on the Ontology.

 AIP Logic can be used from anywhere.